 When calculating totals for the means test, debtors are expected to measure their income against the state’s median income, which is eventually measured against the total amount of debt that needs to be repaid.
 However, those with certain types of debt may be able to avoid the means test altogether, allowing these individuals to have more control over which type of bankruptcy they want to file.
 The following exemptions are available:

 If this non-consumer debt, which does not include problem debt such as credit cards or home mortgages, makes up more than half of a person’s total debt, the means test can be passed over entirely.
 These individuals are not necessarily suspected of the sort of abuse BAPCPA was passed to reduce, as consumer debt was originally feared to be the source of an overwhelming number of Chapter 7 bankruptcies.

 If you are considering bankruptcy as a solution to your debt problems, there may be additional concerns or exemptions that can assist you.
-For more information that could help your bankruptcy case, contact the Birmingham bankruptcy lawyers at GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000.
+For more information that could help your bankruptcy case, contact the Birmingham bankruptcy lawyers at [firm-name], today at [phone-number].